rubiocode/Note-Taker/README.md

 ## Built With

+All backend code built with:

 * [Express](https://expressjs.com/) - A Node.js web application server framework used to build web applications.

+* [FS](https://nodejs.org/dist/latest-v14.x/docs/api/fs.html) - File system module allows the user to interact and work with the file system in the user's computer.

+* [JavaScript ES6](https://www.w3schools.com/Js/js_es6.asp) - Programming language that creates dynamic website content.
+ES6 or ECMAScript 6 was the second major revision to JavaScript.

+* [Node.js](https://nodejs.dev/learn/) - Node.js is an open-source, low-level, back-end JavaScript runtime platform that uses asynchronous programming and is a popular tool for almost any kind of project!.

 ## Credits

-Frontend code created by © 2021 Trilogy Education Services, a 2U, Inc. brand.
+All frontend code created by © 2021 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.

 ## License